FAQ

 Full Access

-Custom keyboards are very limited by default, but can request Full Access to unlock capabilities like network access, location services, access to the device dictionary and pasteboard, etc. Full Access requires explicit user consent and triggers privacy warnings.
-Many users decline Full Access due to privacy concerns, so developers must design their keyboards to function without it.
+Custom keyboards are very limited by default, but can request Full Access to unlock extra capabilities like network access, location services, access to the device dictionary and pasteboard, etc. Full Access requires explicit user consent and triggers privacy warnings.
+Since many users decline Full Access due to privacy concerns, so developers must design their keyboards to function without it.

 Host Application